rastrocchia46/QuantumATK-Schottky-Junction/README.md

 # Schottky Junction Simulation with QuantumATK

-## 📡 Project Summary
-This project models a **Schottky junction** between **Silver (Ag)** and **Silicon (Si)** using **QuantumATK**.
-The goal was to analyse quantum transport properties through the junction under applied bias voltages ranging from 0 to 3 V.
+This project focuses on the simulation and analysis of a Schottky junction composed of Silver (Ag) and Silicon (Si), carried out using the QuantumATK platform.
+The aim was to study the quantum transport properties of the junction, particularly how the conduction behaviour evolves with respect to the applied bias voltage.

-### 🧪 Key Objectives
-- Simulate an Ag–Si–Ag two-probe structure
-- Calculate PLDOS (Projected Local Density of States) at multiple biases
-- Analyse the Transmission Spectrum and identify conduction thresholds

-### 🛠 Tools & Methods
-- **QuantumATK** for device simulation
-- **Semi-empirical Slater-Koster method** for computational efficiency
-- **Bias scan** from 0 V to 3 V
-- Visualization of tunnelling effects, forbidden regions, and band structure

-### 📈 Results
-- Transmission probability shows no conduction before 3V
-- Clear tunnelling behaviour and band gap visualised via PLDOS
-- Strong correlation between structural configuration and transport results
+The simulated structure consisted of a two-probe configuration, with Ag electrodes and a central Si scattering region.
+A semi-empirical Slater-Koster model was chosen to balance physical accuracy and computational efficiency, allowing us to perform reliable simulations across a range of conditions.

+A series of voltage sweeps (0 V to 3 V) were conducted to evaluate the transmission characteristics and the Projected Local Density of States (PLDOS) at the interface.
+The results revealed that the junction does not support significant electron conduction until a threshold voltage of approximately 3 V is reached.
+Beyond this point, a marked increase in transmission probability occurs, consistent with the crossing of the band gap and the onset of quantum tunnelling.

+Visual analysis of the PLDOS and the transmission spectrum provided clear insights into the electron transport mechanisms at play.
+This includes the identification of forbidden energy regions, band alignments, and conduction pathways influenced by structural and material parameters.

+The work not only contributed to a deeper understanding of quantum transport at metal–semiconductor interfaces but also strengthened our practical skills in device modelling and collaborative scientific work.

 ### 👥 Team
 - Raffaele Strocchia